 - Hackney carriage drivers may drive a Southampton licensed hackney carriage, and must wear or display their licence badge.

 - Private hire vehicles may only be pre-booked and are identified by signs on the side of vehicle which give details of their operator and licence number and a distinctive white and blue licence plate on the rear.
 Vehicles may not be white in colour.
 Fares are not regulated and should be agreed at the time of booking.
 A taximeter may be used, if one is available.

 - Private hire drivers may drive a Southampton licensed private hire vehicle and must wear or display their licence badge.

 - Private hire operator's licences are required by individuals or firms which take bookings for the hire of private hire vehicles.

 How do I make an application?

-The links on the left of this page will take you to pages for each individual licence type, including a selection of application forms.
+The links on the left will take you to pages for each individual licence type, including a selection of application forms.

 If you wish to complain about a hackney carriage (taxi), private hire vehicle, driver or operator licensed by the city council, please read the guidance document and use either of the forms in the related documents links at the bottom of this page.
 Please note that, if your complaint relates to a road traffic infringement, such as alleged "road rage", your complaint must be made to Hampshire Constabulary in the first instance.